Frequently Asked Questions (FAQ)

-We are aiming for small cohort size and thereby excellent networking.
-Therefore, we only accept 10 students per year and site.
+We are aiming for a small cohort size.
+Therefore, we only accept 20 students per year.

 The coordination office will support you with your process to settle in Germany and inform you about all the steps you need to take in advance.

 Yes.
 The schools have independent application processes.
-Make sure to also apply at the sites you would like to participate separately.
+Make sure to also apply to the other schools separately.
+Applications will be treated independently.

 Contacting us or the professors will not alter your chance of acceptance.
 However, if you have any questions or uncertainties regarding the program or the application process, you are welcome to always contact the coordination office.
 We are happy to help.

-All your grades are taken into account since your final grade will be used for the conversion to the German grading scheme.
+All your grades are taken into account since your final grade will be used for the conversion into the German grading scheme.

 No, there is no age limitation for applicants.
-Age as well as gender is not taken into account during the selection process.
+Age is not relevant for the selection process.